rodigb/e-commerce_website/README.md

 Since the shell script does not set up the database, you must do this manually by following the database steps.

+Once complete you can navigate to the home page via "localhost/git/e-commerce_website/fyp2/Home.php"